-Increased headcount can have a widespread effect on the university by increasing demand for campus housing, dining, classroom space, required classes, and more.
-Units are therefore required to work closely with the provost to implement plans for enrollment growth.
+Enrollment growth can have a widespread effect on the university by increasing demand for campus housing, dining, classroom space, required classes, and more.
+Units are therefore required to work closely with the Provost to implement plans for enrollment growth.

-If an academic unit receives additional funding to support enrollment growth, funds are delivered in non-recurring state operating dollars the following year on August 15.
+If an academic unit receives additional funding to support enrollment growth, funds are delivered in non-recurring state operating dollars the following year by August 15.